 Ready.
 Set.
 Move In!

 Our five residence halls each have their own unique character that continue to develop each fall as new Belles move in.
-We do require that all* students live on campus for their first six semesters which helps ensure that you get the most out of your college experience!
+We require all students live on campus for their first six semesters, which helps ensure that you get the most out of your college experience!
 (Exceptions are made for students with permanent residence already in the local area.)
 Undergraduate housing at Saint Mary's is available for unmarried female students between the ages of 17 and 24 years.

 Learn about each of the halls!